Background pattern

 No special storage conditions are required.

-Keep the bottle in the outer packaging to protect it from light.
+Keep the vial in the outer packaging to protect it from light.

-After opening: from a microbiological point of view, unless the opening method excludes the risk of bacterial contamination, the product should be used immediately, otherwise the storage times and conditions will be the responsibility of the user.
+After opening: from a microbiological point of view, unless the opening method excludes the risk of bacterial contamination, the product should be used immediately; otherwise, the storage times and conditions will be the responsibility of the user.

 What it containsLinezolidDemo

-It is presented in packs of 1, 2, 5, 10, 20 or 25 bottles.
+They are presented in packs of 1, 2, 5, 10, 20, or 25 bottles.

-Not all pack sizes may be marketed.
+Not all packs may be marketed.

 Demo S.A., Pharmaceutical Industry